 Your best plan is to use both a mattress topper and a mattress protector.
 Place the mattress protector over the topper to help hold it in place, and to protect the topper from body fluids and dust mites.
 Just be sure you choose a mattress protector deep enough to fit the combined height of your mattress and the mattress topper.

 As mattresses age, they can lose their cushioning support.
-A mattress topper won’t restore your mattress to its glory days, but can significantly increase your comfort, allowing you extra time before needing to purchase a new mattress.
+A mattress topper won’t restore your mattress to its glory days, but it can significantly increase your comfort, allowing you extra time before you need to purchase a new mattress.
 Be aware, however, that a topper won’t help a mattress with a saggy middle.

-Visit the nearest bath & bedding shop, and you’re likely to find an entire aisle of mattress toppers.
-Choosing the best one for your needs can be confusing, and as toppers can be quite expensive, you don’t want to get home only to discover you’ve wasted your money on a product that ruins your sleep, instead of enhancing it.
+Visit the nearest bath and bedding shop, and you’re likely to find an entire aisle of mattress toppers.
+Choosing the best one for your needs can be confusing, and as toppers can be quite expensive, you don’t want to get home only to discover you’ve wasted your money on a product that ruins your sleep instead of enhancing it.
 The most common mattress topper materials are:

 - Memory foam

 Natural latex is made from a liquid found in the rubber tree.
 There are many synthetic latex toppers on the market as well, so if green living is important to you, make sure your latex topper is labeled natural.
 This option provides a lot of support, but may not be ideal for those who prefer a softer bed.
 Of course, you'll want to avoid latex if anyone in your household is allergic.

 Antimicrobial and non-allergenic, unless you have a latex allergy

 Firm but bouncy, usually firmer than memory foam